Abviol/alcolator-app/README.md

 To give as precise result as possible it conseders a lot of factors like your alcohol tolerance or whether you smoke (described in more detail bellow). **Attention!** The results may vary from the real values due to special configurations of organisms.

 I used React and SCSS in order to enhance my proficiency in these technologies.
 Why React *TypeScript*?
-Well, because it's for me it's much more comfortable to use TS with its types, interfaces and other features instead of JS.
+Well, because for me it's much more comfortable to use TS with its types, interfaces and other features instead of JS.

 Fortunately, no problems were faced, though I had to conduct research in order to find formulas and the affect of different factors on alcohol absorption.